joestubbs/coe379L-sp24/docs/unit02/linear_classification.rst

 2. Check the accuracy of your model on the training data set.

 3. Plot a confusion matrix for your model.
-How does the model perform with respect to false positives and false negatives?
-Which one is more important to minimize?
+How does the model perform with respect to different labels in the target class?
+Do you think one is more important to minimize?

 References and Additional Resources